hnuzhy/CV_DL_Gather/pose_estimation/readme.md

 ## 2) Datasets
 At present, the mainstream schemes for pose estimation are all based on data-driven deep learning methods.
 And there are two popular public datasets, [MPII Human Pose Dataset](http://human-pose.mpi-inf.mpg.de/)(CVPR2014)[1] and [COCO: Common Objects in Context](http://cocodataset.org/)(ECCV2014)[2].
+Also, [AI Challenger](https://github.com/AIChallenger/AI_Challenger_2017)(2017)[3] provides many CV tasks with keypoints detection inside.
 Although there is a detailed description of datasets on the official website, here is a brief summary of the important information for a quick start.

 <table>
 <tr>